World Junior Curling Championships

 The World Junior Curling Championships are an annual curling bonspiel featuring the world's best curlers who are 21 years old or younger.
-The competitions for both men and women occur at the same venue.
-The men's tournament has occurred since 1975 and the women's since 1988.
-Since curling became an Olympic sport in 1998, the World Junior Curling Championship of the year preceding the Olympic Games have been held at the site of the curling tournament for the upcoming Games.
+The men's tournament has occurred since 1975, the women's since 1988.
+Since curling became an Olympic sport in 1998, the Men's and Women's World Junior Curling Championship of the year preceding the Olympic Games have been held at the site of the curling tournament for the upcoming Games.

-The event has its origins in the International Junior Masters Bonspiel which began in 1968 and was held annually at the East York Curling Club.
-By 1973, the tournament began being called the International Junior Curling Championship and the World Junior Curling Championship in 1974, before being officially sanctioned in 1975.
+The event had its origins with the Ontario Junior Masters Curling Championship, which began in 1968 and, at first, mostly consisted of teams in the Greater Toronto Area.
+Eventually the event was renamed to the International Junior Masters Bonspiel and began attracting teams from other countries.
+In 1973, the tournament was sponsored by Uniroyal, and was renamed the Uniroyal International Junior Curling Championship.
+It became the World Junior Curling Championship in 1974, before being officially sanctioned in 1975.
+The tournament was held every year at the East York Curling Club before being sanctioned.
+Uniroyal remained the event's sponsor until 1990.

-Qualification
+Following the success of mixed doubles at the World Championships, Olympic Winter Games, as well as the Youth Olympic Games, World Curling would announce an expansion of the World Junior Championships in 2025 to include mixed doubles, which would be held later in the year than the men's and women's junior championships.

+Qualification/Format

+Men's and Women's

+Initially, teams would qualify through final rankings at the previous year's championships.
+If teams did not automatically qualify, they would compete through regional qualifiers.
+In the Europe Zone, teams participated in the European Junior Curling Challenge, in which the winner advances to the World Championships.
+In the Pacific Zone, teams participated in the Pacific-Asia Junior Curling Championships, in which the winner advances to the World Championships.

-Teams qualify to participate in the World Junior Curling Championships through final rankings at the previous year's championships or through the World Junior B Curling Championships, which includes any teams that did not already qualify for the championships via the previous year's rankings.
+Starting in 2016, teams who did not qualify through final rankings at the previous year's championships would compete at the World Junior-B Curling Championships, which includes any teams that did not already qualify for the championships via the previous year's rankings.
 The top three teams of this tournament qualify for the main tournament, and the bottom three teams from the main tournament are then demoted to the B tournament.
 This type of tournament also existed from 2001 to 2004, where two teams were awarded qualification spots through the B tournament instead of three.

-Previously, teams that did not qualify through rankings qualified through regional qualifiers.
-In the Europe Zone, teams participated in the European Junior Curling Challenge, in which the winner advances to the World Championships.
-In the Pacific Zone, teams participated in the Pacific-Asia Junior Curling Championships, in which the winner advances to the World Championships.
+From 2027 onward, the World Junior Curling Championships was revamped by World Curling and underwent significant changes.
+The event expanded to 16 teams per gender, in which two pools of eight teams would compete in a round-robin format, with the top three teams from each pool advancing to the play-offs, while the bottom three teams overall are relegated to the World Junior-B Curling Championships.
+Additionally, games were shortened from ten ends to eight ends.

+Mixed doubles

+The mixed doubles world junior championship continues to be an open-entry championship, open to any member association.